ShaunCurtis/Blazr.FunctionalProgramming/Documents/Part2-Containors.md

 public record Containor<T> {...}
 ```

 The choice depends on the functionality required.
-My rule use a `struct` unless...
+My rule is: `struct` by default.

 The skeleton `Containor` object: